oab1/Tronhead/Readme.md

-# Tronhead RC3
+# Tronhead
-CoreXY Toolhead for Voron printers
+A CoreXY Toolhead for Voron printers

 Design integrates direct drive extruder, CAN board, and dockable magnetic probe while weighing in at ~285 grams.
 Some key features:
 - Integrated Sherpa mini extruder (modified to sit lower and further back on a 30mm fan hotend)